 Unlike other sugars, such as glucose, fructose can only be broken down in the liver, and once the liver is overloaded with fructose it starts to malfunction.

 A more detailed version of the dietary changes for fatty liver can be found on the leaflet for metabolic syndrome leaflet.
 The first and essential step is stopping sugar and high-fructose corn syrup.
-The second step is reducing refined carbohydrates and diet drinks.
+The second step is removing vegetable oils.
+The third step is reducing refined carbohydrates and diet drinks.
 Eating plenty of fruit and vegetables whilst reducing meat and dairy, avoiding snacking, having a long gap between the last food in the day and first in the morning (ideally over 12 hours) and exercising more can also help.

 Toxicity may be a further factor in fatty liver.
 On study showed that rats exposed to the weed killer, glyphosphate (Roundup), at a dose which was a staggering 5000 times below than safety limit developed fatty liver.
 Many of our crops, especially wheat are contaminated with traces of glyphosphate.